10 Individual learning

 return obtain_softmax_probabilities(self.ChoiceIntensity, self.ValueBeliefs_Qoa)

-= obtain_policy_Xoa Learner.obtain_policy_Xoa
+Learner.obtain_policy_Xoa = obtain_policy_Xoa

-Testing the act
+Testing the act and obtain_policy_Xoa methods:

-= Learner(np.ones((2,2)), 0.9, 0.1, 1.0) learner
+learner = Learner(np.ones((2,2)), 0.9, 0.1, 1.0)

 array([0.5, 0.5])